Please note:

 Burnaby

 A senior seminar on current perspectives in anthropological theory.
-Emphasis will differ from semester to semester.
-Prerequisite: Minimum of 72 units including SA 301, a GPA of at least 3.25 and consent of the instructor.
+Emphasis will differ from term to term.
+Prerequisite: Minimum of 72 units including SA 301, and consent of the instructor.

 SA 459 - Special Topics in Anthropology (A) (4)